-The music of Will Overman is at once melodic as it is relentless, as refreshingly unique as it is familiar and evocative.
+Will Overman’s incomparable voice -- he made it through two levels of NBC’s “The Voice” -- is at once melodic as it is relentless, as refreshingly unique as it is familiar and evocative.

-Overman is quickly building a reputation as a fan favorite at music festivals including MerleFest, Rooster Walk Music and Arts Festival, Front Porch Fest and Appaloosa Roots Music Festival.
-He’s slated to play at the 2017 Lynchstock and is a finalist in the “Rockn to Lockn” contest.
+Overman has quickly built a reputation as a fan favorite at music festivals including MerleFest, Rooster Walk Music and Arts Festival, Front Porch Fest and Appaloosa Roots Music Festival, and Lynchfest.
+He was a finalist in the “Rockn to Lockn” contest.